-- 36 Regulation 19 of the Local Audit (Appointing Person) Regulations 2015 requires that a decision to opt in must be made by a meeting of full Council (meeting as a whole), except where the authority is a corporation sole (e.g. Police and Crime Commissioner) in which case this decision can be taken by the holder of that office. - 37 Therefore, if Audit Committee Members are in agreement, it is intended that this report will be presented to full Council at its meeting on 26 January 2022, where it will be recommended that Members agree to become an opted-in authority. - 38 The closing date to provide formal acceptance of the invitation to PSAA is 11 March 2022. - 39 PSAA will commence the formal procurement process in early February 2022.
+- Regulation 19 of the Local Audit (Appointing Person) Regulations 2015 requires that a decision to opt in must be made by a meeting of full Council (meeting as a whole), except where the authority is a corporation sole (e.g. Police and Crime Commissioner) in which case this decision can be taken by the holder of that office. - At a meeting held on 29 November 2021, Audit Committee Members agreed that the council should opt in and therefore recommend that full Council agree to become an opted in authority. - The closing date to provide formal acceptance of the invitation to PSAA is 11 March 2022. - PSAA will commence the formal procurement process in early February 2022.
 It expects to award contracts in August 2022, then consult with authorities on the appointment of auditors in order to make appointments by the statutory deadline of 31 December 2022.